 3. Find like-minded people

-Also, having a circle of people all interested in the same social issue will raise your own awareness of it and your ability to notice others ways you can get involved in the cause.
-This is called a frequency illusion, or Baader-Meinhof phenomenon.
+Also, having a circle of people interested in the same social issue will raise your awareness.

 4. Identify and use your skills

-Make a list of things you’re good at that could add value to an organization and look for groups who need you.
+Make a list of things you’re good at that could add value to an organization.

 6. Organize it